Johanne101/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 ```
 >>> r = requests.post('https://httpbin.org/post', data = {'key':'value'})
 ```
 Nice, right?
-What about the other HTTP request types: PUT, DELETE, HEAD and OPTIONS?
+What about the other HTTP request types: **PUT, DELETE, HEAD and OPTIONS**?
 These are all just as simple:

 ```
 >>> r = requests.put('https://httpbin.org/put', data = {'key':'value'})